Long-Term Disability Insurance Lawyers Serving Kansas Residents

 We have a dedicated legal team that will fight vigorously to protect your rights.
 We know the importance of receiving the maximum benefit payments available.
 When you’re unable to work, it’s an overwhelming feeling.
 You’re wondering how you’re going to pay your bills and support your family.
 We’ll relieve your burden by handling every step of the process.
 You can depend on us to remain by your side from start to finish of the case.
 We will always make you a priority.

-When you hire Abell and Capitan Law, our Kansas long-term disability insurance lawyers will work efficiently to resolve your case.
+When you hire Abell and Capitan Law, our long-term disability insurance lawyers will work efficiently to resolve your case in Kansas.
 We know you don’t want this to drag out for months or years.
 We’ll do our best to reach a favorable outcome promptly so you can move forward with your life.
 We have the experience and resources to handle LTD claims and appeals for our clients.

 We take cases on a contingency-fee basis.
 That means there are no upfront fees or costs.
 You won’t have to pay us unless we recover the disability benefits owed to you.
 If we lose, you won’t owe us anything.